 ShedRain UmbrellasMade from some of the strongest components in the world, ShedRain umbrellas are designed to protect you from the elements and are super easy to open and close.
 The company is also committed to fair labor practices and fair consumer prices.
-We like the ShedRain Windjammer 43" Arc Compact Umbrella ($13.97 with $6.64 s&h, a low by $1) for its auto open-and-close function and vented canopy that resists windy conditions.
+We like the ShedRain Windjammer 43" Arc Compact Umbrella ($13.97 with $6.64 s&h, a low by $4) for its auto open-and-close function and vented canopy that resists windy conditions.
 We also found a wide selection of ShedRain umbrellas at Umbrellas and Beyond and eBags.

 Totes UmbrellasTotes umbrellas are sold at a number of major retailers from Sears to Amazon, and come in a wide variety of colors, styles, and sizes.
-Totes also offers a lifetime warranty, but charges a $5 shipping fee and stipulates a return time of 4 to 6 weeks if one of its umbrellas gets broken.
+Totes also offers a lifetime warranty, but charges a $5 shipping fee and stipulates a return time of four to six weeks to replace a broken umbrella.
 However, The Consumerist reports good customer service on behalf of Totes; the company refunded a customer her shipping and sent her a bonus umbrella.
-For a different take on the traditional umbrella, the Totes Bubble Umbrella ($14 with $1.97 s&h, a low by $10) in Clear features a birdcage canopy that will keep you dry down to your shoulders.
+For a different take on the traditional umbrella, the Totes Bubble Umbrella ($15.20 with free shipping via Prime, a low by $7) in Clear features a birdcage canopy that will keep you dry down to your shoulders.

 If you are willing to spend a little more money, GustBuster umbrellas are scientifically tested and guaranteed to withstand gusts up to 55mph.
 Plus they are designed to shed rain better than most umbrellas on the market.
-They tend to be on the larger size, and most of the models start around $30, like the GustBuster Classic 48" Automatic Golf Umbrella in Black ($32.95 with free shipping, a low by $15).
+They tend to be on the larger size, and most of the models start around $30, like the GustBuster Classic 48" Automatic Golf Umbrella in Black ($34.95 with free shipping, a low by $7).

 For those of you who are willing spend for quality and style, Davek New York backs the durability and elegance of its products with a lifetime guarantee and loss prevention service.
-The most basic umbrellas start at $49 (Davek Mini Umbrella, $49 with free shipping, a low by $1), and all of its styles feature a 100% solid steel shaft, 190-thread count microweave fabric and the Davek lifetime guarantee.
-A mid-size umbrella, like the pictured Davek Solo Umbrella in Black/Pale Blue ($99 with free shipping), not only features a unique carbon WindFlex Frame System and automatic-open and automatic-close button system, but also boats a genuine leather hand strap; it makes for a great personal or corporate gift to boot.
+All of its styles feature a 100% solid steel shaft, 190-thread count microweave fabric and the Davek lifetime guarantee.
+The most basic umbrellas start at $49: Davek Mini Umbrella, ($49 with free shipping, a low by $1).
+However, a mid-size umbrella, like the pictured Davek Solo Umbrella in Black/Pale Blue ($99 with free shipping), not only features a unique carbon WindFlex Frame System and automatic-open and automatic-close button system, but also boats a genuine leather hand strap; it makes for a great personal or corporate gift to boot.

-Note that this feature has been updated since it was originally published last spring.
+Note that this feature has been updated since it was originally published last year.

 Follow @dealnews on Twitter for the latest roundups, price trend info, and stories.
 You can also sign up for an email alert for all dealnews features.